Asian shares fall as euro zone downgrades rekindle fears

 "Uncertainty over how the downgrades would affect the bailout fund's capability and European banks' recapitalisation efforts is dampening markets sentiment, as it raises concerns about European banks trimming their loans in Asia," said Hirokazu Yuihama, senior strategist at Daiwa Capital Markets.

-Sentiment had improved last week as Madrid and Rome managed to find investor support for their debt sales, although Italian bond yields bounced and German Bund futures hit record highs on Friday as an Italian debt sale failed to match market expectations.
+Sentiment had improved last week as Madrid and Rome managed to find investor support for their debt sales, although Italian bond yields bounced off session lows and German Bund futures hit record highs on Friday as an Italian debt sale failed to match market expectations.

-The rating cuts will keep market focus pinned on auctions, with France and Spain providing another key test of investor confidence this week, but also increase pressure for urgent policy responses from European leaders.
+"Relatively smooth euro zone auctions last week were offset quickly by resurgent worries about the bailout scheme and possible Greece default, indicating that markets will stay nervous until something decisive to fix the crisis emerges," Yuihama said.

-"Without ... action, Europe will be swept into a downward spiral of collapsing confidence, stagnant growth and fewer jobs," David Lipton, first deputy managing director of the International Monetary Fund, told the Fifth Asian Financial Forum in Hong Kong on Monday.
+France and Spain will tap the markets this week, providing another key test of investor confidence.

 BANK CAPITALISATION EYED

-A senior euro zone official said the EFSF can retain its AAA rating through higher guarantees from the euro zone's remaining triple-A countries or lower lending capacity.
+A senior euro zone official said the EFSF can retain its AAA rating with S&P through higher guarantees from the euro zone's remaining triple-A countries or lower lending capacity.

-Weakening support from the bailout scheme would worsen the position of European banks as they face a June deadline set to boost their capital buffers to 9 percent, forcing them to further slash riskier assets and refrain from buying euro zone debts.
+Weakening support from the bailout scheme would worsen the position of European banks as they face a June deadline set by he European Banking Authority to boost their capital buffers to 9 percent, forcing them to further slash riskier assets and refrain from buying euro zone debts.

 Concerns about banks' growing risk-aversion will firmly cap the rise in assets such as commodities, which are otherwise set for a bull run, said Naohiro Niimura, a partner at research and consulting firm Market Risk Advisory Co.